ankane/ducklake-ruby/README.md

 ducklake.sql("DELETE * FROM events WHERE id = ?", [1])
 ```

-Run multiple statements in a transaction (unreleased)
+Run multiple statements in a transaction

 ```ruby
 ducklake.transaction do